-4.2.2 Status assessment approach and the aggregation confidence level
+4.2.2 Status assessment approach and confidence level in the status assessment

 The results of the status assessment of the 11 transboundary GWBs of basin-wide importance are provided for the whole national part of a particular ICPDR GWB (so called: aggregated GWB).
 If a national part of an ICPDR GWB consists of several individual national-level GWBs, then poor status in one national-level GWB is decisive in characterising the whole national part of an ICPDR GWB as having poor status.